BetoShiver/advanced-gallery-exam/README.md

 ### Step 2 - Image Actions
 Each image has three buttons that appear on mouse hover.
 You need to make them work.
 1. Delete: clicking the delete button should remove the image from the display.
-2. Rotate: each click should rotate the image by 90 degrees.
+2. Rotate: each click should rotate the image by 90 degrees. -- Done
 3. Expand: clicking an image should display this image in a larger view.

 ### Step 3 - Gallery Actions